jfodera/Weather-Music/lab5/README.md

    Encrypted Passwords:
       page 26 data security

-   Prevented Path traversal
+   Prevented Path traversal:
-      Prevents from going to webpage 1 to 2 in URL

-      87 -> aspect of IAM, only accounts with credentials can get to certain pointer
+      Prevents from going to webpage 1 to 2 in URL when you shouldn't be able to.
+The first thing I did was disabling directory listing, this ensures no directories without an index.php can be seen unless travled to by links I put there.
+I did this by following my citation below and editing the directory section of my configuration file.
+Another thing I did to prevent path traversal is to put headers similar to this:
+            <?php
+               session_start();

+               // Check if user is logged in
+               if (!isset($_SESSION['user_id'])) {
+                  header("Location: login.php");
+                  exit();
+               }
+            ?>
+      at the top of files that should not be able to be acsess unless you are a user thats been authenticated by the IAM.
+For example, if someone had not created an account and verified their email, they would not be able to view: https://foderj.eastus.cloudapp.azure.com/ITWS-2110-F24-foderj/lab3/resources/weathMus.php .
+This fallows the governance policy mentioned on page 87 of the book stating "ensure that only authorized users have access to sensitive resouces and can perform actions within their remit.

+      Cites: page 87

    Proper Data management: